stuartmccoll/bicep-examples/README.md

-# bicep-examples
+# 💪 bicep-examples

-💪 Example Bicep templates for automating the creation of various Azure resources
+This repository contains example Bicep templates for automating the creation of various Azure resources.